bart-safet/toecanbike-python/README.md

 # toecanbike-python
-This repo contains sample code for interaction with the toecan bike platform.
+This repository contains sample code for interaction with the toecan bike platform and its API's.